Ethically Sourced Crystals Tracked and Traced

 The Facts About Ethically Sourced Crystals

-I want to share an experience I had recently with a business that promotes its crystals as ethically sourced and even claims they're "vetted, tracked, and traced."
+I want to share a recent experience with a business that promotes its crystals as ethically sourced.
+They also claim their products are “vetted, tracked, and traced.”

-This business caught my attention because they call themselves an "International Ethical Crystal Retailer."
+What caught my attention is that they describe themselves as an “International Ethical Crystal Retailer.”

-I'm immediately suspicious whenever a business claims its crystals have been ethically sourced.
-While it is possible to find rocks and minerals that have been mined and processed in this way, it's extremely difficult, especially when buying material that's been mined in developing countries.
+I’m immediately cautious whenever a business claims its crystals have been ethically sourced.
+While it's possible to source rocks and minerals that are mined and processed responsibly, it’s extremely difficult, especially when the material comes from developing countries.

-Many rocks and minerals are excavated in one country but are processed in another.
-They're often mined in huge quantities and travel thousands of miles before reaching a wholesale outlet.
-Therefore, keeping track of their journey from mine to point of sale is not easy.
+Many rocks and minerals are excavated in one country but processed in another.
+They're often mined in large quantities and travel thousands of miles before reaching a wholesale outlet.
+Therefore, tracking their journey from mine to point of sale is complicated and in many cases, not possible.

 "We work with small independent communities that are looked after and mine consciously.
 Ethical crystal sourcing is the fundamental pillar to the origins of our business.
 Ethical crystals hold a higher vibrational energy that raises energy in your life and home."

 Those who use crystals for their healing properties believe they vibrate at a specific frequency.
-However, there is no scientific evidence to support this and scientists argue that these vibrational frequencies do not exist.
+However, there is no scientific evidence to support this, and most scientists argue that these vibrational frequencies do not exist.

-On another page of their website, they talk extensively about their ethical and sustainable business practices, from sourcing to marketing.
+On another page of their website, they go into detail about their ethical and sustainable business practices, covering everything from sourcing to marketing.

-This business states that it aims to source 100% of its crystals from "cottage mines".
-That's not a term used in geology, but I suspect it means they only buy from small family-owned mines.
+The business claims it aims to source 100% of its crystals from "cottage mines."
+While that's not a term used in geology, I suspect it means small, family-owned operations.

-Other claims include only buying material that has been mined in a way that has minimal impact on the planet.
-They say no explosives or heavy damaging machinery or tools are used, and the crystals are processed safely and with appropriate safety equipment.
+They also claim only to buy crystals that have been mined in ways that have minimal impact on the planet.
+They say no explosives or heavy, damaging machinery or tools are used, and the crystals are processed safely and with the appropriate equipment.

-They even say, "We ensure everyone on the journey of the crystal is well cared for."
+They even state, "We ensure everyone on the journey of the crystal is well cared for."

-Lapis lazuli has been mined at Sar-e Sang, high up in the Hindu Kush Mountains for over six thousand years.
-It's not found anywhere else in the country.
-It's been classed as a 'conflict mineral' for many years because the mines are known to drive corruption, conflict and extremism in the country.
+Lapis lazuli has been mined at Sar-e Sang, high in the Hindu Kush Mountains, for over six thousand years.
+It isn’t found anywhere else in Afghanistan.

-Having addressed a similar concern with another business some weeks earlier, they told me the mine where their material comes from is owned by a local family.
-That's not possible because the only place in Afghanistan where lapis lazuli is found is Sar-e Sang, and the mines are owned by the state.
+When I raised a similar concern with another business a few weeks earlier, they told me their lapis came from a mine owned by a local family.
+That isn’t possible, because the only known source of lapis lazuli in Afghanistan is Sar-e Sang, and the mines are owned by the state.

 You can read the business owner's response in an earlier article that I wrote about ethically sourced crystals.

-The term 'tracked and traced' is a relatively new buzzword that many small crystal retailers are now using.
-For a business to say its materials are 'tracked and traced', it must have an established and proven system in place whereby substantial and verifiable evidence can be provided to show that its products can be traced back to where they were mined.
+The term 'tracked and traced' is a relatively new buzzword that some small crystal retailers have started using.
+For a business to make this claim, it must have an established and proven system in place, along with substantial and verifiable evidence demonstrating that its products can be traced back to where they were mined.

-They must also know where and by whom they were mined.
-They should also be able to provide evidence showing every stage of their journey up until they arrive at a wholesale outlet.
+This includes knowing exactly where and by whom they were mined and being able to provide evidence showing every stage of their journey up until they arrive at a wholesale outlet.

-Most rocks and minerals used for crystal healing have been processed to some degree.
-They may be cut into carvings, used to produce tumbled stones, or, at the bare minimum, are cleaned and prepared for the commercial market.
+Most rocks and minerals used in crystal healing have undergone some form of processing.
+They may be carved, shaped and polished as tumbled stones, or, at the very least, cleaned and prepared for the commercial market.

-Unless an independent governing body monitors mining practices and working conditions, it's impossible to know for certain whether ethical practices are being adhered to.
+Unless an independent governing body monitors mining practices and working conditions, it's impossible to know for certain whether ethical standards are being upheld.

-Most retailers who state their crystals have been ethically sourced trust what their suppliers tell them.
-Suppliers are mainly in China, India, Pakistan, Indonesia and Brazil.
+Most retailers who claim their crystals have been ethically sourced trust what their suppliers tell them.
+These suppliers are mainly in China, India, Pakistan, Indonesia and Brazil.

-Most crystal retailers find people to buy from online, often on social media.
-Some also travel to industry trade fairs.
+Most crystal retailers find their suppliers online, often through social media.
+Some, like us, also attend industry trade fairs.
 I can say with some degree of certainty that very few, if any, will travel to these countries to buy locally.

 On one website I visited, the owner explained that her supplier regularly sends photos and videos of material being excavated.
 The page included photos of stone being cut and polished by craftsmen.